Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

   * on Linux and MacOS: ``~/.local/share/concordium``
   * on Windows: ``%LOCALAPPDATA%\\concordium``.

-(The output file name should remain ``baker-credentials.json``).
+(Keep the output file name as ``baker-credentials.json``).

 Provide a ``--no-restake`` flag to avoid automatically adding the rewards to the staked amount on the baker.
-This behavior is described on the section `Restaking the earnings`_.
+Read more about this behavior in the section :ref:`Restake earnings<restake-earnings>`.

-In order to start the node with these baker keys and start producing blocks you first need to shut down the current running node (either by pressing ``Ctrl + C`` on the terminal where the node is running or using the ``concordium-node-stop`` executable).
+To start the node with these baker keys and bake blocks, you first need to shut down the current running node.
+To do this, either press ``Ctrl + C`` on the terminal where the node is running or use the

-After placing the file in the appropriate directory (already done in the previous command when specifying the output file), start the node again using ``concordium-node``.
-The node will automatically start baking when the baker gets included in the bakers for the current epoch.
+``concordium-node-stop`` executable.

-This change will be executed
+When you've placed the file in the appropriate directory, which is what you did you did in the previous command when you specified the output file, start the node again using ``concordium-node``.
+The node will automatically start baking when the baker is included in the bakers for the current epoch.

-immediately and will take effect when finishing the epoch after the one in which the transaction for adding the baker was included in a block.
+This change is executed immediately, and it will take effect when finishing the epoch after the one in which the transaction for adding the baker was included in a block.

 .. table:: Timeline: adding a baker